OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 1. Run the :ref:`post-simulation cleanup` script.
 2. Run the :ref:`data gathering script <gathering_of_results>`.
 The output of this step should be a compressed folder named ``results_data.zip``.
-3. Create a directory for each dataset, naming it after the dataset, e.g. `jacs_bace`.
+3. Create a directory for each dataset, naming it after the dataset, e.g. ``jacs_bace``.
 Then, move the  ``results_data.zip`` file into the respective dataset folder.
-Please make sure to include both the set name (e.g. jacs, merck) and the target name since some targets occur in multiple sets.
+Please make sure to include both the set name (e.g. jacs or waterset) and the target name (e.g. bace) since some targets occur in multiple sets.

 .. code-block:: bash